Kansas City Sports Commission Awards Banquet

 Each year the Kansas City Sports Commission and Foundation honors outstanding individuals for their commitment and achievement in sports.
 The benefits of sport are long-standing and this awards banquet celebrates all the positive aspects of sports.

-Please contact Sarah Dee at email@example.com to secure your sponsorhip today.
-Click here to secure your sponsorhip online.
+Please contact Sarah Dee at email@example.com to secure your sponsorship today.
+Click here to secure your sponsorship online.

 Waddell & Reed Executive of the Year: Dayton Moore

-Dayton Moore is the Senior Vice President-Baseball Operations/General Manager of the Kansas City Royals.
+Dayton Moore is the Senior Vice President - Baseball Operations/General Manager of the Kansas City Royals.
 Dayton and his staff have worked to build a consistently strong farm system that was rated by Baseball America, MLB.com and ESPN.com as the best in baseball in 2011.
-In 2014, the Kansas City Royals made won the American League Championship and lost the World Series in the seventh game.
-This Wichita native, along with his wife Marianne are very involved with the Kansas City community serving on multiple boards.
+In 2014, the Kansas City Royals snapped a 29 year playoff drought and captured the American League Championship.
+The Royals were also named Baseball America Organization of the Year in 2014.
+The Wichita native, along with his wife Marianne, is very involved with the Greater Kansas City community from speaking at numerous community events each year to starting the “C” You in the Major Leagues Foundation, in 2013, as a way to support youth baseball, education, families in crisis and faith-based programs and organizations.
+Moore also serves on multiple community boards around Kansas City.

-The SEC’s Defensive Player of the Year is a powerhouse on the field for the University of Missouri.
-Shane leads the SEC in sacks per game and TFLs per game.
-Shane has used his athletic skills to steer him in the right direction with his life and he uses the discipline and dedication off the field working with local youths at the Boys and Girls Club.
-Shane also gives back to the Columbia community by volunteering at the local food pantry.
+The SEC’s Defensive Football Player of the Year is a powerhouse on the field for the University of Missouri.
+Shane leads the SEC in sacks per game, tackles for a loss per game, and named a consensus First Team All-American.
+Shane attended Bishop Miege High School where he helped lead his team to a 4A state title his junior year.
+This rough around the edges, projected top 10 pick in the 2015 NFL draft, football player has used his late found athletic skills to steer him in the right direction with his life.
+Shane uses this same discipline and dedication off the field working with local youths at the Boys and Girls Club.
+Shane also gives back to the community by volunteering at the local food pantry.

 Kansas City Life Sportswoman of the Year: Bobbi Walden

-Bobbi is the Drug Free National Powerlifting Champion and has rewritten the Kansas State record book for her weight class.
-She is also a Second Lieutenant in the Army.
-Over the past two years Bobbie has ranked #23, #27 and #28 for best lifting totals of all women in the USA.
-She also coached a lifter who won both the National Championship and World Championship in Powerlifting.
+Bobbi Walden is the Drug Free National Powerlifting Champion and is responsible for rewriting the Kansas State record book for her weight class.
+Over the past two years, Bobbie has ranked #23, #27 and #28 for best lifting totals of all women in the United States.
+She has also coached a lifter who won both the National Championship and World Championship in Powerlifting.
+Walden, a Lansing, Kansas native attended the University of Kansas where she was commissioned in the U.S. Army and is currently serving as a Second Lieutenant.

 Burns and McDonnell Coach of the Year: Mike Talamantes

-Mike is Park University’s head men’s and women’s volleyball coach.
+Mike Talamates is Park University’s head men’s and women’s volleyball coach.
+He is the winningest volleyball coach at Park.
 In 2014, both the men and women volleyball teams won their respective NAIA National Volleyball Championship, both beating the 2013 national champions.
 The women were the only undefeated team in all of college volleyball with a 40-0 record and a 120-6 record in sets.
 On and off the court he teaches the student-athletes hard work and how to plan for life.

-Sprint Community Champion: Nicholas Hibbeler and Mike Grossner
+Sprint Co-Community Champion: Nick Hibbeler and Mike Grossner

 Nick Hibbeler has been an inspiration to the Park Hill School District Community.
 In 2013 he was diagnosed with Stage 2 testicular cancer, has undergone six rounds of chemotherapy and five surgeries yet he still played soccer for his high school, club and state ODP team.
 Nick was selected as a finalist in USA Today’s Most Inspirational High School Athlete Contest and gave up his spot to Dom Cooks, a terminally ill basketball player from Washington.